algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 - always use namespace
 - create header files for module that can work on their own
 - all classes should follow encapsulation.
+- favor using smartPointers rather than the new keyword as it is safer

 ## Key Functionality